“Hasen.” Kaidus spoke to the entity in front of him.

 “W-winner.
 Kaidus…” Master Keral spoke, his voice filled with fear and awe.

-In that instant after he had signaled to begin the duel, a single blast of condensed mana erupted from the child, following along his outstretched arm and assaulted Prim.
+‘Incredible…’ In that instant after he had signaled to begin the duel, a single blast of condensed mana erupted from the child—following along his outstretched arm and assaulted Prim.
 There had been no invocation or anything, his magic had been perfect.
 Every single ounce of the mana employed had been solely towards the complete immobilization of Prim.

 The paralysis magic itself was leagues beyond the simple incantation he had relayed to the class.
-Even he himself a Malgin would have to take time to invoke such a spell, whilst the child did it without muttering a single word.
+Even he himself—a Malgin—would have taken time to invoke such a spell, whilst the child did it without speaking a single word.

-‘A Malizur…’ He thought to himself.
-But in the depths of his mind, he remembers the legendary mages of ages past whose title has fallen into obscurity.
-Mages who bound spirits to their wills, as easily as breathing.
-Sorcerers who wove and shaped the world, Tyrants who overthrew Kingdoms with their extraordinary strength, Warlocks who enslaved continents, Enigmas with the power to establish their own kingdoms.
+‘A Malizur…’ he thought to himself.
+But in the depths of his mind, he remembered the legendary mages of ages past whose title has fallen into obscurity.
+Mages who bound spirits to their wills as easily as breathing.
+Sorcerers who wove and shaped the world.
+Tyrants who overthrew Kingdoms with their extraordinary strength.
+Warlocks who enslaved continents.
+Enigmas with the power to establish their own kingdoms.

 It took Keral a combination of three advance incantations to unbind the frozen Prim.

 “UNFORGIVABLE!
 UNFORGIVABLE!
-UNFORGIVABLE!!”
-In her room in one of the female boarding house, Prim was loudly cursing Kaidus.
+UNFORGIVABLE!!!!!!”
+In her room in one of the female boarding house, Prim loudly cursed Kaidus.

 Born from a family with exceedingly good magical pedigree, she was the youngest of five children and had the most overwhelming amount of mana.
-She had awoken to her powers two years ago when she was 15, and after having developed her magic to an extent via a home teacher, enrolled into Zorin Academy last year.
+She had awoken to her powers two years prior at the age of 15, and after having developed her magic to an extent via a home teacher, enrolled into Zorin Academy the previous year.